By Tooth And Claw Dragons

 Gravitia Eastern

 Classification: eastern-bodied Aethyrian dragon.
-Location: the Mystral Isles, Aethyr.
+Location: Jadre Innkuzan, Aethyr.

 All Gravitia easterns have a ribbonlike stripe of color stretching down their bodies, beginning on their shoulders and extending down their sides.
-These will match the color of their magic, can come in a variety of styles, shapes and sizes, but will always match their magic's color.
+These will match the color of their 'element', can come in a variety of styles, shapes and sizes, but will always match their magic's color.
 These colors are red-chromatic (all hues from yellow, orange and red), green-chromatic (all hues from lime, green and teal), blue-chromatic (all hues from cyan, blue and purple), multicolor (two-colored), monochrome (white) or monochrome (black).
-White and black are particularly rare, with white coming from mixing with other Aether-blooded Aethyrian dragons and black from mixing with other Nether-blooded Aethyrian dragons.
+White and black are particularly rare, with white coming from mixing with other Aether-blooded Aethyrians with white elements and black from mixing with other Nether-blooded Aethyrians with black elements, much like Chrona hybrids.
 This magic is unique, and allows them to fly without wings similarly to the eastern dragons of other Realms, despite being unrelated, and similar due only to convergent evolution.
+With practice, Gravitia dragons can impose their magic on items and individuals around them, making them levitate with ribbons of color surrounding them.
+This is often used offensively to throw objects or keep attackers away, though this varies from individual to individual.

 Dragons of this 'element' live in highly ornate wooden buildings that seem to be more gardens with cities built around them than cities with gardens within them.
-Everything follows the lay of the land, often guided by a mystic who can sense the energy of a place and how best to harmonize with it.
+Everything follows the lay of the land, often guided by a dragon who may harmonize with the echoes of Aether and Nether, finding places of balance between them.
 Gravitia dragons hold themselves to a strict code of honor, and engage in many rituals throughout the year.
 Even diplomacy is governed heavily by ritual, as are the colors of whatever adornments they may make use of.
+The greater majority of Gravitia dragons live in Jadre Innkuzan.